MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

     - ![Copy the Application client ID](media/almacceleratorpowerplatform-components/image-4c6d6244-004e-4ac9-9034-79274f9be4c8.png)

-1. After adding permissions in your App Registration, select **Grant Admin consent for (your tenant)**
+1. After adding permissions in your App Registration, select **Grant Admin consent for (your tenant)**.

 1. Select **Certificates & Secrets** and select **New client secret**.